IPPL-framework/ippl/README.md

 # Independent Parallel Particle Layer (IPPL)
 Independent Parallel Particle Layer (IPPL) is a performance portable C++ library for Particle-Mesh methods.
 IPPL makes use of Kokkos (https://github.com/kokkos/kokkos), HeFFTe (https://github.com/icl-utk-edu/heffte), and MPI (Message Passing Interface) to deliver a portable, massively parallel toolkit for particle-mesh methods.
 IPPL supports simulations in one to six dimensions, mixed precision, and asynchronous execution in different execution spaces (e.g. CPUs and GPUs).

+IPPL is available under the BSD 3-clause license.
+This repository includes a modified version of the `variant` header by GNU, created to support compilation under CUDA 12.2 with GCC 12.3.0.
+This header file is available under the same terms as the [GNU Standard Library](https://github.com/gcc-mirror/gcc); note the GNU runtime library exception.

 ## Installing IPPL and its dependencies

 ### Requirements